nangtani/blender-addon-tester/README.md

 [gmic-blender](https://github.com/myselfhimself/gmic-blender)

 ## Releases
 ### v0.10
-Add support for 3.4
+- Add support for 3.4
-Add support for 3.5
+- Add support for 3.5
-Bumped all the guthub actions revs
+- Bumped all the guthub actions revs
-Added support for github actions release
+- Added support for github actions release

 ### v0.9
-Add support for 3.1
+- Add support for 3.1
-Add support for 3.2
+- Add support for 3.2
-Add support for 3.3
+- Add support for 3.3
-Move to python3.10 on CI
+- Move to python3.10 on CI

 ### v0.8
-Needed to updated how the blender packages got fetch from the server (again) Fixed the non default addon directory option, #26 Break out the addon directory setup from the addon install Deprecated 2.79, which removes any dependancy on python3.5 Deprecated 2.80
+- Needed to updated how the blender packages got fetch from the server (again)
+- Fixed the non-default addon directory option, #26
+- Break out the addon directory setup from the addon install
+- Deprecated 2.79, which removes any dependency on python3.5
+- Deprecated 2.80

 ### v0.7
-Re do how most recent version of blender is fetched as the format used on the server has changed.
+- Re-do how the most recent version of Blender is fetched as the format used on the server has changed.
-Deprecated 2.78.
+- Deprecated 2.78.

 ### v0.6
-Added PYTEST_ARGS on the config option
+- Added PYTEST_ARGS on the config option
-Need a separate PYTHONPATH for the scripts directory that the addon uses for helper scripts:
+- Need a separate PYTHONPATH for the scripts directory that the addon uses for helper scripts:
 `addon_helper = os.environ.get("ADDON_TEST_HELPER", None)`

 ### v0.5
-Fix blender rev edit bug
+- Fix Blender rev edit bug

 ### v0.4
-Introduce per blender rev addons support
+- Introduce per Blender rev addons support

 ### v0.3
-New release required to to repo migration
+- New release required due to repo migration

 ### v0.2

-Added default cache location if not specified
+- Added default cache location if not specified
-Deleted built in addon from reference blender, if testing new version of addon Updated setup.py to remove unnecessary modules needed for blender-addon-tester to work.
+- Deleted built-in addon from reference Blender if testing a new version of the addon
+- Updated setup.py to remove unnecessary modules needed for blender-addon-tester to work.
-Updated documentation
+- Updated documentation

 ### v0.1
-Initial checkin to pypi
+- Initial check-in to PyPI
-Working against github actions
+- Working against GitHub Actions
-Working against Travis CI
+- Working against Travis CI